HL7/US-Core/input/intro-notes/StructureDefinition-us-core-medication-adherence-intro.md

     The medication is being taken, but not as directed.
 For example, the patient occasionally forgets or takes two pills instead of three.|702565001\|Non-compliance of drug therapy (finding)
     The medication is not being taken.
 For example, patient did not pick up prescription.|715036001\|Does not take medication (finding)
     {:.grid}

+2. A required date asserting when the information was provided
+3. A Must Support information source code which has an [example binding] to the *Medication Adherence ValueSet* - a "starter" set of informant role codes.
 </div><!-- new-content -->

 {% include link-list.md %}